abuseofnotation/vanilla-fp/README.md

 "But I don't want to write state-handling functions by myself"
 ---

-In vanilla-js, the state is handled by passing some simple even-handling functions from the parent component to the children, which means that you have to write the 'setState' implementation of your children every time.
+In vanilla-js, the state is handled by passing some simple event-handling functions from the parent component to the children, which means that you have to write the 'setState' implementation of your children every time.
 So what?
 It is just a one-liner and it can save you a ton of trouble.

 In this repo
 ===

-- `vanilla-fp.js`- a reference implementation of aproof-of-concept functional component-based framework,
+- `vanilla-fp.js`- a reference implementation of a proof-of-concept functional component-based framework,
 - `user-edit.js`, `volume-control.js` - example components
 - `app.js` - a demo app that utilizes them